jorgecasas/php-ml/CONTRIBUTING.md

 ## Branch

-You should only open pull requests against the develop branch.
+You should only open pull requests against the master branch.

 ## Unit-Tests